ariseyda/Polar-coordinates/README.md

 - pprint prints a polar variable on console in form of (5.0/_30.0).
 - pscan prompts user to enter coordinates of polar point.
 - pmul computes multiplication of two polar and returns result
-- pdiv computes division of one polar to another.
 Test your function in a program that receives two points in polar from user, computes multiplication and division, and prints result on console in polar form.